steven-martin/continuously-mac-api/README.md

 # Continuously Mac: API

-API for the Continuously Mac news website and iOS app.
+An API for the Continuously Mac news website and iOS app.

 ## Features